-Does Not Meet Expectations 1 Meets Expectations 2 Exceeds Expectations 3 CEC/IGC Standard 3 Candidate uses knowledge of general and specialized curricula to individualize learning for individuals with exceptionalities. individualized learning objectives/benchmarks that: Are not directly related to the annual goals OR Are not sequential age and ability appropriate OR Utilize learner criteria that are inappropriate to task performance. learning objectives/benchmarks that relate to an annual goal are sequential age and ability appropriate AND include the condition, measurable and observable learner behavior, and verifiable criteria AND a statement of generalization AND a statement of maintenance.
-Candidate demonstrates consideration of variations in beliefs, traditions, and values across and within cultures while integrating affective, social, and life skills with academic curricula.
-Services, Least Restrictive Environment (LRE), Placement CEC/IGC Standard 1 Candidate understands how exceptionalities may interact with development and learning and uses this knowledge to provide meaningful and challenging learning experiences for individuals with • Candidate lists program or primary or related services that do not or inconsistently align with areas of need based on present level of performance.
+Does Not Meet Expectations 1 Meets Expectations 2 Exceeds Expectations 3 CEC/IGC Standard 3 Candidate uses knowledge of general and specialized curricula to individualize learning for individuals with exceptionalities related to instructional planning by writing individualized learning objectives/benchmark s that: • Are not directly related to the annual goals OR • Are not sequential age and ability appropriate OR • Utilize learner criteria that are inappropriate to task performance. planning by writing individualized learning objectives/benchmarks that relate to an annual goal AND are sequential age and ability appropriate AND include the condition, measurable and observable learner behavior, and verifiable criteria.
+Candidate demonstrates consideration of variations in beliefs, traditions, and values across and within cultures (as appropriate) while integrating affective, social, and life skills with academic curricula. individualized learning objectives/benchmarks that relate to an annual goal AND are sequential age and ability appropriate AND include the condition, measurable and observable learner behavior, and verifiable criteria AND a statement of generalization AND a statement of maintenance.
+Candidate demonstrates consideration of variations in beliefs, traditions, and values across and within cultures while integrating affective, social, and life skills with academic Services, Least Restrictive Environment (LRE), Placement CEC/IGC Standard 1 Candidate understands how exceptionalities may interact with development and learning and uses this knowledge to provide meaningful and challenging learning experiences for individuals with • Candidate lists program or primary or related services that do not or inconsistently align with areas of need based on present level of performance.
 Candidate lists appropriate program and primary services and related services (as appropriate) that: demonstrate an understanding of the continuum of placement and services available for individuals with exceptional learning needs, and the concept of the least restrictive environment and consistently align with the individual's areas of need based on present levels of performance as well as the supports needed to be successful in the LRE.
-Candidate includes the following: Location Frequency Setting Duration Start and end dates Candidate lists and describes appropriate program and primary services and related services (as appropriate) that demonstrate an understanding of the continuum of placement and services available for individuals with exceptional learning needs, and the concept of the least restrictive environment and consistently align with areas of need based on present levels of performance as well as the supports needed to be successful in the LRE.
+Candidate includes the following: Location Frequency Setting Duration Candidate lists and describes appropriate program and primary services and related services (as appropriate) that demonstrate an understanding of the continuum of placement and services available for individuals with exceptional learning needs, and the concept of the least restrictive environment and consistently align with areas of need based on present levels of performance as well as the supports needed to be successful in the LRE.
 Candidate includes the following: Location Frequency Setting Duration Start and end dates Candidate includes statement of how services relate to the individual's needs as well as the rationale for any activities in which the student cannot participate.
-Participation in State Assessments • Candidate selects inappropriate levels of student participation in state assessments based on present levels of • Candidate selects appropriate levels of student participation in state assessments based on present levels of performance and student's exceptional • Candidate selects appropriate levels of student participation in state assessments based on present levels of performance and student's exceptional condition(s), indicating